Tornado records: Longest span without a tornado rated F5/EF5 in the United States

 Before the Greensburg EF5 tornado on May 4, 2007, it had been eight years and two days since the United States had a confirmed F5/EF5 tornado, with the previous one being an F5 tornado that hit the southern Oklahoma City metro area and surrounding communities on May 3, 1999.
-This stretch was later surpassed by a drought which began on May 20, 2013 and ended on June 20, 2025, after the National Weather Service and structural engineers conducted additional surveys on the tornado that struck near Enderlin, North Dakota, where they found wind speeds over 210 mph as a result of flipped and tossed train cars.
+This stretch was later surpassed by a drought which began on May 20, 2013 and ended on June 20, 2025 with a tornado that struck near Enderlin, North Dakota.
+(Note: The Enderlin tornado was originally rated EF3; the National Weather Service and structural engineers conducted additional surveys of the damage path, where they found wind speeds over 210 mph as a result of flipped and tossed train cars, leading to an upgrade to EF5 that was announced on October 6.)

 Years without tornado rated violent (F4/EF4+) in United States

 2018 was the only year since official records began in 1950 that no tornado in the United States was rated in the violent class (F4/EF4+).
+Worldwide, however, there were two violent tornadoes- one in Brazil and one in Canada.

 Exceptional survivors

 Longest distance carried by a tornado

 Matt Suter of Fordland, Missouri holds the record for the longest-known distance traveled by anyone picked up by a tornado who survived the ordeal.
 On March 12, 2006, he was carried 1307 ft, 13 ft shy of one quarter-mile (402 m), according to National Weather Service measurements.

 While not officially reported as the longest distance, both the National Weather Service and tornado expert Thomas P. Grazulis document that the 1976 Brownwood, Texas, F5 tornado picked up and threw two teenagers 1000 yd, with both surviving.